25prabhu10/notes/docs/Languages/Markdown/Code.md

 # Code Blocks

-Code blocks are used to insert raw code.
+Code blocks are used to insert raw code

-Some markdown engines support syntax highlighting.
+Some markdown engines support syntax highlighting

 - Use 4 spaces or 1 tab